 Today my OP-1 came back from repair.
 The keyboard was malfunctioning.

-Frankly, with Dalmatian dogs in the house those short white hairs are everywhere.
-Cleaning actually helped in some cases.
+Frankly, with Dalmatian dogs in the house, those short white hairs are everywhere.
+Cleaning helped in some cases.
 But even after cleaning the whole keyboard, some keys did not work as they should.

 I did not bother about the keyboard problem.
 Mainly because I didn’t play on the keyboard very much.
 But that changed.
 After learning a bit more about scales and keys I started noodling around and improvising on the OP-1.

-Since the OP-1 was less than two years old I sent it back to the dealer in order to replace it or to get the keys fixed.
-There is usually a two year warranty in Germany.
+Since the OP-1 was less than two years old I sent it back to the dealer to replace it or to get the keys fixed.
+There is usually a two-year warranty in Germany.

-However this warranty is not valid for wearing parts.
-And the keyboard counts as wearing part – whether or not I played a lot on it.
+However, this warranty is not valid for wearing parts.
+And the keyboard counts as a wearing part – whether or not I played a lot on it.

 So I paid 230 Euros to get the keyboard replaced.
-(Yeah it would have been cheaper to replace it by myself – but I am not an expert for electronic devices, there is a risk 😉 ).
+(Yeah it would have been cheaper to replace it by myself – but I am not an expert on electronic devices, so there is a risk 😉 ).

 Do I love my OP-1?
 Yes, I do.
 Would I buy one again?
 I don’t think so.

 A 1.200 Euro machine with a keyboard that wears up after 18 months is not what I expect.
 I have learned my lesson.

 On the other hand: Teenage Engineering just released a firmware update.
 This is huge for a synth this old.
 They still care.
 I am happy to have my OP-1 back.
 But the price is high.